nelsonleecs/Rajang-Code-Assessment/readme.md

 ### 4. Update Employee

-To update one of the employee data entries under ``Employee`` collection.
+Update one of the employee data entries under ``Employee`` collection.
 This action will be logged.
 - **HTTP Method**: PUT
 - **URL**: .../{id}
 - **Payload**: